Get

 Puggle dog outdoor portrait

-The Puggle is a hybrid breed between the Beagle and Pug.
-It has become increasingly popular over the past decade because they’re an adorable, active, and social dog that fits into many lifestyles.
-But as with all dogs, they come at a cost.
-So, if you’re looking to get one of these cute dogs, how much does it cost to own a Puggle?
-Let’s find out.
+The Puggle is a cross between the Beagle and Pug.
+They have become increasingly popular over the past decade because they’re an adorable, active, and social pup that fits into many lifestyles.
+But as with all dogs, they cost money to own.
+So, if you’re looking to get one of these cute hybrids, do you know how much it costs to own a Puggle?
+Let’s find out!

 Bringing Home a New Puggle: One-Time Costs